MartinH0/webp/README.md

-# WebP for TYPO3 CMS LTS 8 and 9
+# WebP for TYPO3 CMS 9

 Adds an automagically created _WebP_ copy for every processed jpg/jpeg/png image in the format